-Rental cars are not available anywhere on the island.
-But if you're 18 years old or over, you can rent scooters (mopeds) and bicycles (pedal bikes) from a variety of island outfitters.
+You can also rent scooters (mopeds) and bicycles (pedal bikes) from a variety of island outfitters.
 Both are ideal for exploring the island’s winding streets and coastal roads.

 Take note: Bermudians drive on the left, and Bermudians drive slowly.
 The speed limit is never set above 20mph / 32kph.
 Safety first!
 And with that in mind, helmets are always required.

 Pollution and traffic jams just don’t fit into the Bermuda lifestyle.